IUPESM Congress Coordinating Committee

 These Procedures represent guidelines and are not components of the Statutes or Bylaws.
 According to circumstances, the Procedures can be modified by Council at any time, for the benefit of IUPESM.
 Any such modifications shall be presented on the IUPESM web site as soon as practicable.

-1. The Congress Coordinating Committee (CCC) shall comprise at least one member from each of the IFMBE and the IOMP (as determined by the President of the respective organization), plus the Secretary-General of IUPESM, IFMBE and IOMP.
+1. The Congress Coordinating Committee (CCC) shall comprise at least one member each from the IFMBE and the IOMP (as determined by the President of the respective organization), plus the Secretary-General of IUPESM, IFMBE and IOMP.
 The President of IUPESM shall be the Chair of CCC.
 In order to provide continuity, the Immediate Past-President of IUPESM shall be ex-officio of CCC.

 2. Between Congresses, the CCC is expected to work largely by correspondence.

 Immediately following a given Congress, the CCC shall review and update the Site Selection Criteria in preparation for the Congress to be held nine years later.
 These shall include external criteria, such as geographic location, and the consequences for travel; and internal criteria such as required facilities, minimum scientific requirements, hotel accommodation, preliminary budget, delegate numbers and geographic distribution; and provision of amenities for IUPESM, IFMBE and IOMP.
 Details of three recent major international conferences held previously in the proposed centre, together with the names of the organisers, with whom the CCC can consult, shall be required.